Trevor Megill: Chicago Cubs

 On December 12, 2019, Megill was selected by the Chicago Cubs in the 2019 Rule 5 draft.
+Observers speculated at the time that Megill's exposure to Rule 5 eligibility was largely the result of the Padres' deep farm system.
 On July 17, 2020, Megill was returned to the Padres organization.
 After being returned, the Cubs traded cash considerations to reacquire Megill.

 Megill did not play in a game in 2020 due to the cancellation of the Minor League Baseball season because of the COVID-19 pandemic.

 On April 26, 2021, Megill was selected to the 40-man roster and promoted to the major leagues.
 He made his MLB debut that day, pitching a scoreless 6th inning against the Atlanta Braves.
 In the game, Megill also notched his first major league strikeout, punching out Braves second baseman Ozzie Albies.
 Megill made 28 appearances in 2021, posting an 8.37 ERA and 30 strikeouts.

 Minnesota Twins

 On November 30, 2021, Megill was claimed off of waivers by the Minnesota Twins.
 However, the same day, Megill was non-tendered by the Twins and became a free agent.
 On December 5, Megill re-signed with the Twins on a minor league contract.
 On May 21, 2022, Megill had his contract selected by the Twins.
+Megill made 39 relief appearances for Minnesota in 2022, posting a 4–3 record and 4.80 ERA with 49 strikeouts in 45.0 innings pitched.

+Megill was optioned to the Triple-A St. Paul Saints to begin the 2023 season.
+In 7 games with St. Paul, he struggled to an ugly 13.03 ERA with 16 strikeouts in 9.2 innings of work.
+On April 25, 2023, Megill was designated for assignment following the promotion of Brock Stewart.

+Milwaukee Brewers

+On April 30, 2023, Megill was traded to the Milwaukee Brewers in exchange for a player to be named later or cash considerations.
+Megill made 31 relief appearances for Milwaukee in 2023, posting a 1–0 record and 3.63 ERA with 52 strikeouts in 342/3 innings pitched.

+In 2024, Megill made 48 relief appearances for Milwaukee as the Brewers' closing pitcher, posting a 1–3 record and 2.72 ERA with 21 saves and 50 strikeouts in 461/3 innings pitched.